Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

 \subsection{Variation of Eccentricities due to Secular Interaction}

 Secular theory can help determine whether an eccentricity that is determined (or assumed) to be small will stay that way over secular timescales.
-For example, in the Gliese 581 case, the first eigenmode damps on a similar timescale to how the inner planet would have damped if no other planets had been present ($\sim 1/F$).
-But at least two other modes affect the inner planet almost as strongly, and they endure for $\sim$50 times longer.
-As a result, the inner planet's eccentricity will persist longer than it would have were it alone in a single planet system.

-Also in Gliese 581, the subgroup of planets 4 (g) and 5 (d) means that if planet d has a substantial eccentricity $\sim$0.1 (as seems necessary if planet g exists (Anglada-Eschude and Dawson 2011\cite{AngEsch11})) then planet g must frequently get about that large, in fact likely spending much of its time at even larger values.
-Thus secular theory can play role in consideration of the habitability of this interesting candidate planet.

-As a final example, in Dawson and Fabrycky's (2010)\cite{DawsonFabrycky10} orbit-fit solution for 55 Cancri with $e_1$ held at zero, secular theory allows us to quantify the periodic increase in $e_1$'s value.
+In \citet{DawsonFabrycky10} orbit-fit solution for 55 Cancri with $e_1$ held at zero (Sect.~\ref{55CncD10alt}), secular theory allows us to quantify the periodic increase in $e_1$'s value.
 We found that the increase was small, so the assumption of small $e_1$ was reasonably self-consistent.
 However, because the circular-orbit constraint was motivated by the expectation that the inner planet would have undergone considerable direct damping, a better approach to such a case in the future will be to find a fit in which the shorter-lived eigenmodes have damped away.
-Such a solution would require new techniques, perhaps an iterative process, but would provide a more well-founded constraint on an orbital fit to account for the likelyhood of past eccentricity damping in a system with such a close-in planet.
+Such a solution would require new techniques, perhaps an iterative process, but would provide a more well-founded constraint on an orbital fit to account for the likelihood of past eccentricity damping in a system with such a close-in planet.